stevedonovan/moi/readme.md

 10.10.10.11	bilbo
 ```
 There is an important difference between `moi -g all ls` and `moi ls` - groups are
 persistent.
-If we were to lose a remote, then `moi` would complain.
+If we were to lose a remote, then `moi` would complain that the
+remote did not respond.

 Can simulate
 this with the `restart` command, which stops a remote (it has this name because
 when run as a service this will result in it being respawned)